openMetaAnalysis/Colorectal-cancer-screening/README.md

-Template: clinical question
+Colorectal cancer screening with
 ============================================
-A living systematic review
+A living systematic review fecal immunohistochemical test (FIT)

-Short url: http://

-**Clinical summary:** This meta-analysis suggests that clinical intervention *is or is not* effective.
-Heterogeneity of results as measured by I<sup>2</sup> was '[moderate](http://handbook-5-1.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at XX%.
+**Clinical summary:** This meta-analysis suggests that clinical intervention *is* effective.
+However, the benefit among the patients who received screening almost significantly favors optical screening.
+Heterogeneity of results as measured by I<sup>2</sup> was '[might not be important](http://handbook-5-1.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 15%.
 This review updates previously published meta-analysis(es).(citation[s] below)

-Meta-regression of common modulators (year of publication, study size, event rate in the control groups) finds that the outcome of the intervention is effected by xx.
+Meta-regression not performed.
 * [Reconciliation of conclusions with prior meta-analyses](files/reconciliation-tables/Reconciliation%20of%20conclusions.pdf) (under construction)
 * [Keep current with this topic](files/searching/Keep-up.md) (under construction)